 2017-18 Introductory classes:

 The introductory classes are for students taking the full MA.
 If any Associate Students would like to attend, could they let Professor David know in advance.
 Location: University of Buckingham in London, 51 Gower Street, Fitzrovia, London WC1E 6HJ.

 All students are invited to attend the guest seminars and dinners that follow.
+The cost of the post-seminar dinners is included in the tuition fees.
 Location: The Caledonian Club, 9 Halkin St, London, SW1X 7DR.